 With that said, there are still potential dangers while studying abroad.
 Read about your host country and find tips for students traveling there.
 Make sure to stay within your group and in safe, well-lit areas.
 Enjoy yourself, but be mindful of the areas you visit.

 Discuss with your parents how you will avoid unsafe situations.
 Reinforce the notion that your program provider has residence directors and personnel to help you 24/7 in an emergency.

 You will also be provided with international health insurance while abroad.
 Go over this detail with your parents, so they are aware of all aspects of your safety.

 Finally, create a plan with your parents on how you will keep in touch.
 When I went abroad, I had to get an international calling card to contact my family.
 Now, it’s much easier to connect with programs such as Skype and Face Time.
 Plan a time once a week to catch up with all that is happening at home and share your new experiences with your family and friends.

 If you are more technologically gifted and like to take pictures and recount stories, start a blog.
 Whether it’s a Tumblr, Instagram, WordPress, or a Xanga, you can document your travels with current pictures and stories.
 This will keep your family enthralled and eager to hear about your next adventure.

 Overall, if you present to your parents a concise, comprehensive and logical plan of action to study abroad, they should have no reason to object.
 Prepare for anything, and have a response and answer for everything.
 The more preparation you put in beforehand, the better off you will be in the long run.
 Good luck, and enjoy your adventure abroad!

-Authored By: Riley Skylar
+Author: Riley Skylar